m1el/holey-bytes/depell/README.md

 # Depell

 Depell is a website that allows users to import/post/run hblang code and create huge dependency graphs.
+Its currently hosted at https://depell.mlokis.tech.

 ## Local Development